krasimir/kuker/README.md

 ![custom event](./img/screenshot_custom_event.jpg)

-The only one required property is `type`.
+The only required properties are `type` and `kuker: true`.
 You may skip the others if you want. `icon` is one of the [FontAwesome](http://fontawesome.io/icons/) icons.

 The problem of doing it alone is that you have to take care for a couple of things: